Pratishtha5/Pratishtha5/README.md

 # 👋 Hi there, I'm Pratishtha!

-💻 I'm a developer, creative thinker, and game designer who’s passionate about **tech**, **coding**, and building meaningful digital experiences.
+💻 I'm a developer, creative thinker, and tech enthusiast who’s passionate about **tech**, **coding**, and building meaningful digital experiences.

 ---